Plano - Sandwich Football Rivalry

 Plano and Sandwich Football rivalry

-1904--The following year, in 1904, both teams played at Sandwich.
+1904--The following year, in 1904, both teams played at Sandwich on Oct.
+1, 1904.
 Though the account doesn’t mention where in Sandwich the game was played at, in all likelihood it probably took place on the Sandwich Fairgrounds.
 Plano def Sandwich, 18-0.
 In the Kendall County News the write up had this cheer for the locals in Plano:

 “Purple, purple, purple and White.